FTC Endorsement Guidelines for Influencer and UGC Content

 GDPR is about data processing; FTC is about disclosure.
 A brand can be GDPR-compliant and FTC-non-compliant simultaneously, and vice versa.
 Both apply to most consumer brands operating internationally.
 Operate them as separate compliance programmes that intersect at the rights-collection step.

 FTC compliance for UGC is a quarterly audit cadence, not a one-time policy.
-The 2023 update meaningfully shifted liability onto brands; the 2025 clarification raised the disclosure bar further.
-Brands treating this as a marketing-team concern rather than a legal-and-operational concern accumulate enforcement risk that compounds with every partnership.
+The 2023 update shifted liability onto brands, and the 2025 clarification raised the disclosure bar again.
+Treat this as a marketing-team concern instead of a legal-and-operational one and the enforcement risk compounds with every partnership you add.

 GDPR right-to-erasure SLA